 World Impact seeks to plant churches through the proclamation and the demonstration of the gospel in the inner cities of America.
-You have the opportunity to serve alongside World Impact missionaries as they minister Christ's love in a city, school or medical-clinic setting.
+You have the opportunity to serve alongside World Impact missionaries as they minister Christ's love in a city, school or Christian camp setting.

 Summer ministry assignments are eight to ten weeks in length, depending on the location.
 Your arrival and departure dates will be determined by the director of the ministry team.